Nanjing: Shipping

-Nanjing is an important shipping center in China.
-Dong Wu (Eastern Wu) of the Three Kingdoms owns military ports and commercial ports and sails overseas.
-During the Eastern Jin and Southern Dynasties, it was "a river that stretched across the five continents".
-In the Yuan Dynasty, Nanjing was one of the shipping ports for the transportation of grain from the south to the north.
-In the Ming Dynasty, Nanjing Port became the base port and departure port for Zheng He's voyages.

 Contemporary Nanjing Port is an important hub port in China and a first-class port open to the outside world.
 It is a multifunctional river-sea port in East China and the Yangtze River Basin for reloading, land and water transfer, cargo distribution and opening to the outside world.
 It is the only container railway and waterway in the Yangtze River Delta.
 A seamless port.
-The completion of the 12.5-meter deep-water channel project below the Yangtze River in Nanjing has made Nanjing Port the deepest inland international deep-water seaport, and it is also a comprehensive hub for China's global river-to-sea transshipment.
+The completion of the 12.5-meter deep-water channel project on the Yangtze River in Nanjing has made Nanjing Port the deepest inland international deep-water seaport, and it is also a comprehensive hub for China's global river-to-sea transshipment.

 Road

 As an important regional hub in the Yangtze River Delta, Nanjing is well-connected by over 60 state and provincial highways to all parts of China.

-Motorways such as Hu–Ning, Ning–He, Ning–Hang enable commuters to travel to Shanghai, Hefei, Hangzhou, and other important cities quickly and conveniently.
+Highways such as Hu–Ning, Ning–He, Ning–Hang enable commuters to travel to Shanghai, Hefei, Hangzhou, and other important cities quickly and conveniently.
 Inside the city of Nanjing, there are 230 km of highways, with a highway coverage density of 3.38 kilometers per hundred square kilometers (5.44 mi/100 sq mi).
 The total road coverage density of the city is 112.56 kilometers per hundred square kilometers (181.15 mi/100 sq mi).
 The two artery roads in Nanjing are Zhongshan Road and Hanzhong Road are also the two main roads which cross each other in the city center, Xinjiekou.

 Expressways {G+XXxx (National Express, 国家高速), S+XX (省级高速)}: